“Human rights are women’s rights and women’s rights are human rights, once and for all.”

 Women Empowerment is not about making women physically strong nor does it mean comparing the physical strength of both the men and women.
 In fact, women empowerment means making her realize that like men she too has all the rights whether it’s a social right, economic right or legal right.
 No doubt, the time has changed a lot where women are no less than men; they are much educated, employed and independent but still, worldwide there are lot many areas where woman empowerment is quite critical.
 As per the surveys conducted it has been found that women constitute 50% of the world’s population and still they are mistaken to prejudice to men.
 Though the government has formulated the laws and rights for the betterment of the people but most of the women are unaware of these privileges.

-Women empowerment is one among the key factors that contribute a lot to economic development as well as country’s development.
+Women empowerment is one of the key factors that contribute a lot to economic development as well as a country’s development.
 In many parts of the world women still feel helpless, weak, unprotected and volatile.

 Through this blog, I would like to state the reasons why it is necessary to empower a woman, why they should be treated equally with men and how this empowerment could contribute to the development of the society and the culture.